 Details of Learning Standards specific to GradingAssignments made explicit for external consumption, as proof of competency

 Optional: WellbeingCharacteristic provided for students where applicable (and conformant with privacy constraints) to contextualise their performance

+Optional: PersonalNeedsAndPreferences (derived from WellbeingCharacteristic) used to select appropriate GradingAssignment to administer to student

 StudentGrades, GradingAssignmentScores and GradingAssignments forwarded as part of student transcript

-Qualifications/Credentials/Achievement/Attainment
+Credentials and Attainments

 The data model has been enhanced to add the following objects:

-Qualification/Credential: An educational achievement available to be reached by a student through their studies.
+Credential: An educational achievement available to be reached by a student through their studies.

+Qualifications are credentials.

+Credentials are managed by credentialing/qualifications authorities, which are typically not the school but an external agency.

 Successful completion of a course of study can constitute a Credential.

-Students register with an intent to undertake a qualification or Credential
+Students register with an intent to undertake a Credential

+Attainment: A task that a student undertakes in pursuit of a Credential.

+Attainments include Assessments, Courses, Classes, and Credentials themselves (both prior credentials, as recognition of prior learning towards the current credential; and the current credential itself).

+Attainments are abstract types; logically they will be realised by Assessments, Courses, Classes, and Credentials.

-StudentAttainmentAchievement: The record of how a student has achieved or is progressing towards a Qualification or Credential through their studies, through achieving various Attainments.
+StudentAttainment: A record of how a student has achieved or is progressing towards an Attainment.

+The Attainment can be a Credential, or other Attainments undertaken in pursuit of a Credential.
+StudentAttainments are recursive.

-Student Attainment Achievements can have associated teacher judgements.
+Student Attainments can have associated teacher judgements.

+Student Attainments can include Credits that a student has accumulated through their engagement with the Attainment.

-Credentials/Qualifications can be attained through accumulation of credits associated with Attainments
+Credentials can be achievement through accumulation of Credits associated with Attainments

-Credits can be related to individual learning standards/competencies.
+Credits can be related to individual learning standards or learning areas.

+Information on what Credentials students are engaging with (though StudentAttainments) are of interest to the authorities managing the credentials.

-Information on what competencies have been acquired by a student in their studies, as represented in a StudentAttainmentAchievement, are of interest in student transfer as they can be used for Recognition of Prior Learning.
+Information on what competencies have been acquired by a student in their studies, as represented in StudentAttainment records, are of interest in student transfer, as they can be used for Recognition of Prior Learning.

 For the bulk of RPL scenarios, students are transferring within a jurisdiction where qualification/credential frameworks are well known.
 This means that for the purposes of RPL during student transfer, the object can be published without any information about the qualification or Credential itself, or with only minimal identifying information.

-Attainment: Measurable progress against various tasks that a student undertakes, which serve as evidence of progress towards an StudentAttainmentAchievement, and which justify the awarding of a Qualification towards a student.

-Attainments include engagement with Tasks: Assessments, Courses, Course Units, and other Credentials.

-An Attainment can include Credits that a student has accumulated through their engagement with the Task.

-Individual Attainments can have associated teacher judgements.

-Credits can be related to individual learning standards/competencies.

 Conceptual Model